Violations: ICCPR art 15(1), ICCPR art 9(1), ICCPR art 10(3), ICCPR art 14

 In December 2013, by order of the Queensland Court of Appeal, Mr Fardon was released and transferred to ‘supervised accommodation … subject to strict conditions including curfews and electronic monitoring’.

 Remedy Australia deems Australia to have failed to respond in good faith to the Committee’s Views in Fardon v Australia.
 It did not guarantee the termination of his arbitrary detention, nor any other effective remedy.
 Rather, the State of Queensland continued vigourously to oppose Mr Fardon’s efforts to secure his own release from detention.
-As a consequence, Mr Fardon suffered an additional three years and nine months in detention beyond receipt of the Committee’s Views.
+As a consequence, Mr Fardon suffered an additional 3 years and 9 months in detention beyond receipt of the Committee’s Views.

 For source details, see Remedy Australia's 2014 Follow-up Report (PDF 1.3Mb).